swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 [second post](http://swannodette.github.io/2013/07/31/extracting-processes/)
 on the selection menu component, please do so before proceeding.

-First off, here's the autocompleter in action.
-Make sure to try all the following
+First, the autocompleter in action.
+Make sure to try all the following cases:

 * &mdash; Control characters should not trigger fetch for results
 * &mdash; Losing focus via outside click should close menu